hongliliu/pwkit/docs/source/foundations/math-libraries.rst

 `divide`          Compute ratio, with floor-divide semantics on integers in Python 2.
 `get_dtype`       Get the data type of array elements.
 `get_size`        Get the number of array elements.
+`empty_like`      Return a new, uninitialized array like an existing one.
 `equal`           Test if values are equal.
 `exp`             Compute the base-e exponential function.
 `exp2`            Compute the base-2 exponential function.